jonthysell/Mzinga/README.md

 ### Mzinga.Trainer.exe ###

 Mzinga.Trainer is a command-line utility with the goal to improve Mzinga's AI.
-Through it you can execute bulk AI vs. AI games.
+Through it you can generate randomized AI profiles and execute AI vs. AI battles.

 ## Copyright ##